cryptogov/survey/survey.md

 For each:
         1. Are there aspects that can be changed by ordinary processes, for example: via majority votes, Bitcoin soft forks (“statutory rules and norms")?
 If so, what are they?
         1. Are there aspects that can be changed by extraordinary processes, for example: via supermajority votes, non-contentious Bitcoin hard forks ("constitutional rules and norms")?
 If so, what are they?
         1. Are there intrinsic aspects that should never be changed, for example: only via revolution/coup/contentious Bitcoin hard fork ("core rules and norms”)?
-If so, what are they?
+If so, what are they, and how is that ensured?
     1. Are there governance mechanisms, in either intention or effect, that make changing the network easier, or harder?
 As non-exhaustive examples:
         1. How are potential future changes communicated to participants in the network?
         1. Are there mandatory waiting or execution periods (for comment period, delay prior to voting or execution, time limit to vote or execute a proposed change, opportunity to exit the network, etc.)?